toliaqat/xenon-wiki/Coordinating-Async-Operations-(and-avoiding-callback-hell).md

 *Invocation Order*

 - op1 - op2 - joined
 - op2 - op1 - joined

 op1 and op2 will run in parallel.
 Once both completion handlers are called, then joined completion handler will be called.

-## with `OperationSequence`
+## Sequencing with `OperationSequence`

 ```java
 Operation op1 = Operation